harrywykman/pisticci_farm_project_documentation/pisticci_project_handover_manual.md

 **Ongoing Addition of Organic Materials**

+This task will have to be done approximately every other day, sometimes daily closer to the weekend.

  1. Use the composting fork to mix through any previously added materials and add water from the hose to bring the moisture levels up to approximately [50% moisture](#50moisture).
  2. Empty two or three white bags of organic materials into the bin currently in use.
 Attempt to mix bags which are mostly vegetable waste ([high nitrogen materials](#highnitrogen)) and bags which are mostly napkins / dry '[high carbon](#highcarbon)' materials.
  3. Mix these materials together in the bin using the composting fork.
  4. Use the bucket to carry several buckets of woodchips from the woodchip storge bin to the compost bin to cover the material from the bags.
+Woodchips should make up approximately 40% of the volume of the food scraps depending on the composition from the white bags.
  5. Mix the woodchips into the other materials using the composting fork.
  6. Allow the materials to sit in the bin until the next addition to absorb moisture before adding any additional water (see point 1 above).

 **When a Bin is Full**

- 1. When a bin is full, make sure the moisture levels are appropriate (ie. [50% moisture](#50moisture)), add a layer of woodchip over the top layer and cover with geotextile fabric / weed matting.
+ 1. When a bin is full, make sure the moisture levels are appropriate (ie. [50% moisture](#50moisture)), add a 2 inch layer of soil over the top layer and cover with geotextile fabric / weed matting.
  2. ensure the valve for the air is in the fully open position.
  3. Leave to mature for as long as possible before the compost is taken up to the farm
  4. Compost will be taken to the farm when two bins are full and one bin is one quarter to half-way full.